MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 > You can't configure a Data Collector Set to run as a member of the Performance Monitor Users group.

 > [!NOTE]
 > This group appears as an SID until the domain controller is made the primary domain controller and it holds the operations master (FSMO) role.
-You can't rename, delete, or move this group.
+This group can't be renamed, deleted, or removed.

 The Performance Monitor Users group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).